ILikon/ESPLedController/README.md

  - [DC Power Shield V1.1.0 for WEMOS D1 mini](https://www.aliexpress.com/item/DC-Power-Shield-V1-1-0-for-WEMOS-D1-mini/32837758572.html?spm=a2g0s.9042311.0.0.76dc4c4dtn1FUd) - for easy pluging to power
  - [ProtoBoard Shield for WeMos D1 mini](https://www.aliexpress.com/item/ProtoBoard-Shield-for-WeMos-D1-mini-double-sided-perf-board-Compatible/32823336161.html?spm=a2g0s.9042311.0.0.76dc4c4dtn1FUd) - to allow me to assemble the amplifiers in a small volume
  - [12v led amplifiers](https://www.aliexpress.com/item/Free-shipping-Hot-20pcs-lot-led-amplifier-for-rgb-strip-light-mini-signal-amplifier-12V/729234432.html?spm=a2g0s.9042311.0.0.76dc4c4dtn1FUd) - requires some reverse engeneering but provides a cheap and compact way to drive the led strips
- - In my case I also needed some resistors to interface with the drivers, it will depend on the model.
+ - In my case I also needed some resistors to interface with the drivers, it will depend on the model

 Tutorials:
  - https://www.youtube.com/watch?v=7Dv70ci-MOw